AX-I/AXI_Visualizer/README.md

 Currently the engine is used in AXI Animator, a simple and accessible rigging / skinning / posing tool.

 ![Orchestra of Legends](https://agentxindustries.neocities.org/Backgrounds/Visualizerbg4.png)

+The '3xxx.py' files are main scripts which can be directly run.